pyfar/sofar/docs/examples.rst

 Note that this function can also be used to list only the mandatory or optional fields.

-You might have noted from ``sofa.info()`` that three different kinds of data can be stored in SOFA files:
+You might have noted from ``sofa.info("all")`` that three different kinds of data types can be stored in SOFA files:

 * **Attributes:**
-    Attributes are meta data that is stored as strings.
+    Attributes are meta data stored as strings.
 There are two kinds of attributes.
 Global attributes give information about the entire data stored in a SOFA file.
 All entires starting with *GLOBAL* are such attributes.
-    Specific attributes hold meta data for specific data.
-These attributes thus start with the name of the variable, e.g., *ListenerPosition_Units*
+    Specific attributes hold meta data for a certain variable.
+These attributes thus start with the name of the variable followed by an underscore, e.g., *ListenerPosition_Units*.
+An exception to this rule are the data variables, e.g, *Data_IR* is not an attribute but a double variable.
 * **Double Variables:**
     Variables of type *double* store numeric data and can be entered as numbers, lists, or numpy arrays.